-- It can recreate a variety of different sounds accurately and to absolute perfection, be it the bass of an orchestra or the melody of a softer string instrument.
+- It can recreate various sounds accurately and to absolute perfection, be it the bass of an orchestra or the melody of a softer string instrument.

 - It can blend beautifully with most bookshelf speakers (though its best partner would be a Polk’s Signature Series speaker).

-- It is versatile and allows you to run multiple subwoofers alongside, thanks to the Phase Toggle Switch.
+- Thanks to the Phase Toggle Switch, it is versatile and allows you to run multiple subwoofers alongside.

 - The LFE-input shield is magnetically loaded and avoids noisy signals.